High efficiency ON grid tie Micro-Inverter BDM-300*2

 b) First connect the positive DC wire from the PV module to the negatively marked DC connector (male pin) of the BDM-300X2.
 Then connect the negative DC wire from the PV module to the positively marked DC connector (female socket) of the BDM-300X2.
 Repeat for all remaining PV modules using one BDM-300X2 for each module.

-- Q: What is the role of a solar inverter in a solar-powered ventilation system?
+- Q: What is the role of a solar inverter in net metering?

-- The role of a solar inverter in a solar-powered ventilation system is to convert the direct current (DC) generated by solar panels into alternating current (AC) that can be used to power the ventilation system.
-It ensures that the electricity generated by the solar panels is compatible with the system's requirements and can efficiently operate the ventilation components.
+- The role of a solar inverter in net metering is to convert the direct current (DC) electricity generated by solar panels into alternating current (AC) electricity that can be used to power household appliances or fed back into the electric grid.
+It ensures that the electricity produced by the solar panels is synchronized with the grid's voltage and frequency.
+Additionally, the solar inverter allows for the measurement and tracking of the energy generated and consumed, enabling accurate net metering calculations and billing.

-- Q: Can a solar inverter be used with different brands of solar panels?
+- Q: Can a solar inverter be used with a solar-powered refrigerator?

-- Q: Can a solar inverter be used in areas with high seismic activity?
+- Q: Can a solar inverter be used with a portable solar panel system?

 Send your message to us